Minituff/nautical-backup/docs/arguments.md

 ## Curl Requests
-Send a `CURL` request *before* or *after* backing up the containers.
+Send a `CURL` request *before* or *after* backing up ^^all^^ the containers.
 This can be used to alert services before shutdown and/or ensure the services came online correctly.

+This CURL will run before/after the entire backup process is initiated.

 > **Default**: *empty* <small>(nothing will be done)</small>

 > **FORMAT**: The entirety of a `curl` request

 ```properties
 PRE_BACKUP_CURL=curl -X GET 'google.com'